 Not minor if: Subsequent calibrations of the scales were unsatisfactory in the non-conservative direction.

-Example j: The licensee failed to implement adequate management measures, resulting in a condition where an IROFS was unavailable, unreliable, or less reliable than assumed in the ISA.
+Example 1j: The licensee failed to implement adequate management measures, resulting in a condition where an IROFS was unavailable, unreliable, or less reliable than assumed in the ISA.

 The violation: The licensee failed to implement management measures per 10 CFR 70.61(e) and 70.62(d) to ensure that an IROFS remained available and reliable.